timurrrr/86buttdrop/README.md

 1. Move the back of the seat all the way forward, pull out the headrest.
 1. Move the seat all the way back.
 1. Raise the seat all the way up.
 1. Detach the cloth flap under the front of the seat from the metal frame of the seat.
+It attaches to a wire frame with a C shape clip, you can pull the "tongue" of the clip down to detach.
 1. Detach the conduit for the wires from the metal tab on the seat.
 1. Disconnect the harnesses from the seat.
    * This can be a little tricky, but take your time.
 If you get it right, you won't need to apply much force to pull things out.